shaun-moate/cli-chatter/tasks/cli-chatter-010.md

-# Task: cli-chatter-010 - Add file-based persistence for messages
+# Task: cli-chatter-009 - Implement message history

-**User Story**: As a system, I want to persist messages to file so history survives restarts.
+**User Story**: As a user, I want to see message history when joining so I can catch up on conversations.

 **Acceptance Criteria**:
-- Given messages sent, When server restarts, Then history loaded from file.
+- Given channel has messages, When I join, Then last 10 messages displayed.
-- Given file not exist, When started, Then created.
+- Given message sent, When stored, Then added to history.
-- Given large history, When loaded, Then efficient.
+- Given history, When requested /history, Then shows all.

 **Dependencies / Assumptions / Risks**:
-- Dependencies: Tasks 009.
+- Dependencies: Tasks 005, 007.
-- Assumptions: JSON or simple text file.
+- Assumptions: In-memory for MVP.
-- Risks: File corruption.
+- Risks: Memory usage for large history.

 **Test Notes & Observability Hooks**:
-- Test: Send messages, restart, check history.
+- Test: Join channel with history, check displayed.
-- Observability: Log persistence operations.
+- Observability: Log history access.

-**Effort**: M (~4 hours)
+**Effort**: S (~2 hours)

 **Owners**: @engineer

-**PRD References**: #9
+**PRD References**: #5 S